 Parker Arts Shakespeare Festival

-- Student participants must attend a Parker middle school or high school, or be homeschooled for middle or high school in Douglas County.
+- Student participants must attend a Douglas County middle school or high school, or be homeschooled for middle or high school in Douglas County.

 - Student groups/soliloquies will perform a scene or part of a scene from one of William Shakespeare’s plays.

 - Group scenes should be between two to five minutes.
 The number of actors in a group is determined by the number of roles in the scene being performed.

 - Soliloquies (monologues) should be one to two minutes.
 A student performing soliloquies must include two contrasting Shakespeare monologues (one comic; one tragic).

-- Groups and soliloquies will perform the same scene twice.
+- Festival groups/soliloquies will perform the same scene twice.
 Each performance will be judged.

 - Shakespeare’s exact written words must be used.
 No paraphrasing or adaptations are allowed.
 Cuts or condensed formats are permitted, as long as the language is maintained.
 (Example: combine two sets of lines for an actor by eliminating a character’s lines that are not necessary in order to fit the time line.)
 Please do not attempt English accents.

 - Students must arrive in costume and stay in costume throughout the festival.
 Costumes will be judged.
 Costumes may be “period,” similar to those of Shakespeare’s time, or other historical time period, or conceptual, as long as they are cohesive, appropriate and enhance performance.
 Costumes should be simple and should not be rented or expensive.
 All student props should fit within a 12 gallon tub (22”x15”x12”).

 - Creative interpretations are allowed, i.e. Romeo and Juliet set in the 1950’s or Macbeth in Star Wars garb, as long as the concept is consistent, cohesive, and enhances the performance.